-Talk I gave to incoming first-year students at Berklee College of Music today (September 5, 2008)
+This is a talk I gave to incoming first-year students at Berklee College of Music today: September 5, 2008.

 #1 : Focus.
 Disconnect.
 Do not be distracted.